 Because Robert had taken a wound from Rhaegar during battle, he gave the pursuit of the remnants of the Targaryen army to Eddard Stark.
 Eddard followed the remnants of the army back to King's Landing, where the Red Keep was being held by several thousand loyalists.

 Battle at the Mander

-Quellon Greyjoy, Lord of the Iron Islands, desired neutrality for the ironmen during the war.
+Quellon Greyjoy, Lord of the Iron Islands, desired neutrality for the ironborn during the war.
 After Pyke was informed of Rhaegar's death, however, Quellon was convinced by his eldest sons—Balon, Euron, and Victarion—to join the rebels as soon as possible or else lose all chance at spoils.
-Since the intentions of House Lannister of Casterly Rock were as yet unknown, most of the ironmen's fleet remained at home.
-Quellon led fifty longships in attacking the Reach.
+Since it was still unknown whether House Lannister of Casterly Rock would side with the loyalists or the rebels, most of the ironmen's fleet remained at home, while Quellon led fifty longships in attacking the Reach.

-The Greyjoys captured some ships and and raided some towns and villages.
-The Greyjoys were intercepted by the longships of the Shield Islands, however, at the mouth of the Mander.
+The Greyjoys captured some ships and raided some towns and villages.
+They were intercepted by the longships of the Shield Islands, however, at the mouth of the Mander.
 After Lord Quellon was slain in the battle at the Mander, his heir, Balon, led the remaining ironmen back to the Iron Islands, having accomplished little.

 Sack of King's Landing